Articles

 Lake Tawakoni park is about an hour east of Dallas, giving visitors both beautiful trails in an East Texas forest, or lakeside views along the banks of Lake Tawakoni.
 This park is known for its wildlife, and I spotted five deer when I visited last time.
 With about five miles of trails and multiple spots to relax and enjoy the views, you can’t go wrong visiting this lovely state park!

-Purtis Creek State Park Trailhead
+Purtis Creek State Park Bridge

 Wrapping up the list is another state park located just an hour east of Dallas, Purtis Creek Park.
 Like Tawakoni, Purtis Creek State Park has about 5.8 miles of state parks in the East Texas woods.
 You can really feel like you’ve left the noise of the city behind as you explore the woody trails at this state park.
 Don’t forget to check out the Beaver Slide trail, which runs along primitive camping sites with some great views of the lake.
 Note, when I went I forgot bug repellant, and regretted that decision.